min2ha/ukwa-site/content/target/37441/index.en.md

   "subject": "EU Referendum"
 }

-# Voice, The: BAME voters could play a key role in EU debate

 Campaigners who want Britain to leave the EU say black and minority ethnic (BAME) voters could form a key part of their efforts.